eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/t-support-and-maintenance-by-the-wallet-provider.md

 ### 2.2 Sections in the ARF related to Wallet Solution and Wallet Unit lifecycle management

-The Trust model discussion in the ARF main text (Section 6) has the following lifecycle management related subsections, and although not directly mentioning support duty of the Wallet Provider may be of relevance for this topic:
+The Trust model discussion in the ARF main text (Section 6) has the following lifecycle management related subsections, and although not directly mentioning the support duties of the Wallet Provider, may be relevant for this topic:

 [Section 6.2.3](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/architecture-and-reference-framework-main.md#623-wallet-provider-suspension-or-cancellation) of the main document discusses what happens on Wallet Unit level if a Wallet Provider is cancelled or suspended.
 Informing duty by the Wallet Provider of such event for the Wallet Users is defined in Annex 2/[Topic 38](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/annexes/annex-2/annex-2-high-level-requirements.md#a2338-topic-38---wallet-unit-revocation) part B part of the ARF.